 All our teaching team are members of the Mindfulness Teachers Association of Ireland (MTAI), the professional body for teachers of Mindfulness-Based Interventions in Ireland.
 We all adhere to the Standards for Teaching Mindfulness-Based Courses developed by the MTAI (read the guidelines here).
 The guidance includes formal mindfulness teacher training of at least 18 months duration, commitment to on-going personal daily mindfulness meditation practice, engagement in regular supervision, ongoing training, annual attendance on retreats and a high standard of ethics in relation to our teaching and practice of mindfulness.

 Josephine Lynch and Helen Byrne have achieved Masters degrees in Mindfulness Based Approaches and Teaching Mindfulness-Based Approaches at the Centre for Mindfulness Research and Practice, University of Bangor, Wales and have also participated in training through the Center for Mindfulness at the University of Massachusetts, where Dr Jon Kabat-Zinn developed Mindfulness-Based Stress Reduction in 1979.
 We are part of the core team which developed the M.Sc. programme in Mindfulness-Based Approaches in UCD, now in it’s 8th year, and we continue as senior lecturers on this course within the School of Psychology in UCD.
 In addition, we have been running an 18-month professional training programme in teaching MBSR and MBCT through our own Centre since 2015.

 We have been active in bringing mindfulness teachers and student teachers together for CPD and retreats since 2008, inviting the very best international teachers to Ireland.
 This eventually led to the establishment of the MTAI in February 2018, the professional body for mindfulness teachers in Ireland (https://mtai.ie).
-Josephine was instrumental in bringing this to fruition, and she was the first chairperson of the MTAI, from February 2018 until October 2020.
+We were instrumental in bringing this to fruition, and Josephine was the first chairperson of the MTAI, from February 2018 until October 2020.

 Josephine and Helen have been working together since 2008 and the Mindfulness Centre developed organically from this collaboration.
-We are very proud of our team of teachers, all of whom are members of the MTAI, the professional body for Mindfulness Teachers in Ireland, and adhere to their good practice guidelines.
+We are very proud of our team of teachers, all of whom are members of the MTAI, the professional body for Mindfulness Teachers in Ireland, and adhere to the MTAI good practice guidelines.